TERREMEMBER/znbase/docs/content/stable/architecture/concepts/yb-tserver.md

 ## Space amplification

-YugabyteDB's compactions are size tiered.
+ZNbaseDB's compactions are size tiered.
 Size tier compactions have the advantage of lower disk write (IO) amplification when compared to level compactions.
 There may be a concern that size-tiered compactions have higher space amplification (that it needs 50% space head room).
-This is not true in YugabyteDB because each table is broken into several tablets and concurrent compactions across tablets are throttled to a certain maximum.
-Therefore the typical space amplification in YugabyteDB tends to be in the 10-20% range.
+This is not true in ZNbaseDB because each table is broken into several tablets and concurrent compactions across tablets are throttled to a certain maximum.
+Therefore the typical space amplification in ZNbaseDB tends to be in the 10-20% range.

 ## Throttled compactions